Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

 This leads us to identify the dual $\mathcal{L}^-$ expansion of $\frac{1}{1+K}$ as

 This is simply an expansion around $K=\infty$.
 This anticipates the general result: \begin{claim} The dual $\mathcal{L}^-$ level expansion in the subalgebra of wedge states with insertions can be computed by expanding the state in powers of $K$ around $K=\infty$ and ordering terms in sequence of decreasing $\frac{1}{2}\mathcal{L}^-$ eigenvalue. \end{claim} \begin{claim} In the subalgebra of wedge states with insertions, the dual $\mathcal{L}^-$ level expansion of a product of states is given by multiplying the dual $\mathcal{L}^-$ level expansions of the states individually.
-Level is additive under star multiplication. \end{claim} We make two comments: \begin{description} \item{(1)} It is not necessarily true that a string field made out of wedge states with insertions can be expanded in powers of $K$ around $K=\infty$.
-For example, this is the case for the $SL(2,\mathbb{R})$ vacuum $\Omega=e^{-K}$.
+Level is additive under star multiplication. \end{claim} We make two comments: \begin{description} \item{(1)} It is not necessarily true that a string field in the subalgebra of wedge states with insertions will have an expansion in powers of $K$ around $K=\infty$.
+For example, this is not possible for the $SL(2,\mathbb{R})$ vacuum $\Omega=e^{-K}$.
 By definition, a state which falls off faster than any inverse power of $K$ is considered to have level $-\infty$.
 It can also happen that expansion around $K=\infty$ produces contributions which are bounded by finite powers of $K$ but are not themselves powers of $K$.
 For example we could find $1/\ln(K)$.
-In this case the state does not have a dual $\mathcal{L}^-$ expansion, but in practice this does not usually happen.
-Some aspects of the present discussion can be generalized to cover such situations. \item{(2)} We did not qualify these claims as holding within a singularity free subalgebra.
-This is because an expansion around $K=\infty$ never produces OPE divergence which is not already present in the original state.
+In this case the state does not have a dual $\mathcal{L}^-$ expansion.
+This is uncommon in practice, and many aspects of the present discussion generalize in such situations. \item{(2)} We did not qualify these claims as holding within a singularity free subalgebra.
+This is because an expansion around $K=\infty$ never produces OPE divergence.
 Consider for example the state

 where $V$ is a weight 1 primary with double pole OPE.
 The double pole does not lead to divergence in the state since the $\alpha^2$ factor in the integrand cancels the $1/\alpha^2$ from the contraction of $V$s in the limit $\alpha\to 0$.
 The dual $\mathcal{L}^-$ expansion of this state is